tlubin/blt/README.md

+#BLT:
-BLT is a tool to discover differences in the execution of two versions of your code by executing traces symbolically and concretely.
+a tool to discover differences in the execution of two versions of your code by executing traces symbolically and concretely.

 Input:
 - Source and header file of old implementation of code